concrete-mixer/concrete-mixer.github.io/_posts/2015-11-09-concrete-mixer.md

 title: About Concrète Mixer
 layout: post
 category: Concrète Mixer
+precis: In this post I brief description of the Concrète Mixer app.
 ---

 So this blog is mainly focused on Concrète Mixer, a sound app I've built to be run on a Raspberry Pi.
 In this post I brief description of the app as a starter.
 Later posts will get in to more detailed explorations.